Henry Yin, Ph.D.

 Department of Psychology and Neuroscience

-Henry Yin received his PhD in Psychology from UCLA, where he worked with Barbara Knowlton and Bernard Balleine on the role of the basal ganglia in learning and habit formation.
+Henry Yin received his Ph.D. in psychology from the University of California, Los Angeles, where he worked with Barbara Knowlton and Bernard Balleine on the role of the basal ganglia in learning and habit formation.
 As a postdoctoral fellow in David Lovinger’s lab at the NIH, he studied the mechanisms underlying striatal synaptic transmission and plasticity.
-He is currently Associate Professor of Psychology and Neuroscience at Duke University, a faculty member of the Neurobiology Graduate Training Program, and a member of the Duke Institute for Brain Sciences.
+He is currently associate professor of psychology and neuroscience at Duke University, a faculty member of the Neurobiology Graduate Training Program, and a member of the Duke Institute for Brain Sciences.
 He has published over 50 peer-reviewed articles on basal ganglia function.